Su-Jung-Choi/big_data_project/README.md

 1. files_split.ipynb : This file is to split the files into chunks; after creating the files, all of them need to be loaded into Databricks.

-2. EDA&preprocessing.ipynb : This file contains the outputs of preprocessing and EDA visualization.
-It is included only to show those output displays.

-3. traffic_accident_duration_prediction.ipynb : This file contains all the code and outputs of the rest that are not included in the above file.
+2. traffic_accident_duration_prediction.ipynb : This file contains all the code and outputs.

 *Dataset Link: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
 ![attributes](https://github.com/Su-Jung-Choi/big_data_project/assets/88897881/981259ee-30f1-4dcb-a74d-84d0b38d138d)